material-components/material-components-android/docs/components/AppBarLayout.md

 ## Related Concepts

-The app bar is a way of referencing a specific type of *Toolbar*.
+The Top App Bar is a way of referencing a specific type of *Toolbar*.
 It's not a separate Android class.
 This UI element is often used to provide branding for the app as well as a place to handle common actions like navigation, search, and menus.
 These are accessible via text or buttons in the Toolbar.
-A Toolbar that provides some of these features is often referred to as the app bar.
-They are programatically identical and use the Toolbar class.
+A Toolbar that provides some of these features is often referred to as the Top App Bar.
+They are programmatically identical and use the Toolbar class.

-The app bar was previously termed *action bar*, and there are methods that utilize this name (e.g. [getSupportActionBar](https://developer.android.com/reference/android/support/v7/app/AppCompatActivity.html#getSupportActionBar())).
+The Top App Bar was previously termed *action bar*, and there are methods that utilize this name (e.g. [getSupportActionBar](https://developer.android.com/reference/android/support/v7/app/AppCompatActivity.html#getSupportActionBar())).
-Other than use of the action bar APIs, references to this prominent Toolbar element should be *app bar*.
+Other than use of the action bar APIs, references to this prominent Toolbar element should be *Top App Bar*.

 A CollapsingToolbarLayout is often used as a wrapper around the Toolbar to provide additional UI features in relation to scrolling.